A tree-based model for addressing sparsity and taxa covariance in microbiome compositional count data

-The Dirichlet-tree multinomial model (DTM) \citep{dt} has been introduced to alleviate this limitation of the Dirichlet while maintaining computational tractability.
-Given a dyadic tree $\mathcal{T}$ over the OTUs, e.g., the phylogenetic tree, the DTM utilizes the fact that multinomial sampling is equivalent to sequential binomial sampling down a binary partition.
+{\em Dirichlet-tree multinomial (DTM)} models \citep{dennis1991dt} have been introduced to alleviate this limitation of the Dirichlet while maintaining its computational tractability.
+Given a dyadic tree $\mathcal{T}$ over the OTUs, e.g., a phylogenetic or taxonomic tree, DTM utilizes the fact that multinomial sampling is equivalent to sequential binomial sampling down a binary partition.
 Specifically, the multinomial sampling model in Eq.~\eqref{eq:multinom} is equivalent (in the sense that the likelihood function is identical up to a normalizing constant) to independent binomial sampling models defined on the interior nodes of $\mathcal{T}$.
 That is,